zikyy112/Machine-Learning-Project---Machine-Predictive-Maintenance-/README.md

 ## Dataset

+1. **Initial dataset: *predictive_maintenance.csv***

-Initial source of the dataset : [AI4I 2020 Predictive Maintenance Dataset](https://archive.ics.uci.edu/dataset/601/ai4i+2020+predictive+maintenance+dataset)
+Initial source of the dataset: [AI4I 2020 Predictive Maintenance Dataset](https://archive.ics.uci.edu/dataset/601/ai4i+2020+predictive+maintenance+dataset)
-Which has been slitghly modified in Kaggle competition (the one we took) : [Machine Predictive Maintenance Classification](https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification/data)
+Which has been slitghly modified in Kaggle competition (the one we took): [Machine Predictive Maintenance Classification](https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification/data)

 The data set contains 10,000 rows and 10 columns.
-Eight of them are predictive values :
+Eight of them are predictive values:
-- *UID (integer) :* unique identifier ranging from 1 to 10000 ;
+- *UID (integer):* unique identifier ranging from 1 to 10000 ;
-- *Product ID (categorical) :* consisting of a letter L for low (50% of all products), M for medium (30%), and H for high (20%) as product quality variants and a variant- specific serial number;
+- *Product ID (categorical):* consisting of a letter L for low (50% of all products), M for medium (30%), and H for high (20%) as product quality variants and a variant- specific serial number;
-- *Type (categorical) :* indicates the letter of Product ID;
+- *Type (categorical):* indicates the letter of Product ID;
-- *Air temperature [K] (integer) :* generated using a random walk process later normalized to a standard deviation of 2 K around 300 K ;
+- *Air temperature [K] (integer):* generated using a random walk process later normalized to a standard deviation of 2 K around 300 K ;
-- *Process temperature [K] (integer) :* generated using a random walk process nor- malized to a standard deviation of 1 K, added to the air temperature plus 10 K, 300+-10K ;
+- *Process temperature [K] (integer):* generated using a random walk process nor- malized to a standard deviation of 1 K, added to the air temperature plus 10 K, 300+-10K ;
-- *Rotational speed [rpm] (integer) :* calculated from powepower of 2860 W, over- laid with a normally distributed noise
+- *Rotational speed [rpm] (integer):* calculated from powepower of 2860 W, over- laid with a normally distributed noise
-- *Torque [Nm] (integer) :* torque values are normally distributed around 40 Nm with an Ïƒ = 10 Nm and no negative values.
+- *Torque [Nm] (integer):* torque values are normally distributed around 40 Nm with an Ïƒ = 10 Nm and no negative values.
-- *Tool wear [min] (integer) :* The quality variants H/M/L add 5/3/2 minutes of tool wear to the used tool in the process.
+- *Tool wear [min] (integer):* The quality variants H/M/L add 5/3/2 minutes of tool wear to the used tool in the process.

-There are 2 target variables :
+There are 2 target variables:
-- *Target (integer) :* indicates whether there is a fail or not (1 or 0);
+- *Target (integer):* indicates whether there is a fail or not (1 or 0);
-- *Failure Type (categorical) :* indicates the type of fail : Heat Dissipation Failure, No Failure, Overstrain Failure, Power Failure, Random Failure, Tool Wear Failure.
+- *Failure Type (categorical):* indicates the type of fail : Heat Dissipation Failure, No Failure, Overstrain Failure, Power Failure, Random Failure, Tool Wear Failure.

+2. **After pre-processing: *preprocessed_predictive_maintenance.csv***

+The dataset *preprocessed_predictive_maintenance.csv* stands for the version of the initial dataset after we pre-processed it.
+We split it into:
+- X_test.csv: 1995 rows, columns: Type, Air temperature [K], Process temperature [K], Rotational speed [rpm], Torque [Nm], Tool wear [min]
+- X_train.csv: 7978 rows
+- y_test.csv: 1995 rows, columns: Target, Failure Type
+- y_train.csv: 7978 rows

+3. **To use if a rebalancing of the dataset is necessary**

+If we want to predict Target (with sensible models such as Logistic Regression, linear SVM, KNN...)
+- X_train_resampled_target.csv: 15414 rows, columns: Type, Air temperature [K], Process temperature [K], Rotational speed [rpm], Torque [Nm], Tool wear [min]
+- y_train_resampled_target.csv: 1544 rows, only to use "Target" column

+If we want to predict Failure Type (with sensible models such as Logistic Regression multinomial, SVM One-vs-Rest or One-vs-One,...)
+- X_train_resampled_failure_type.csv: 200 rows, columns: Type, Air temperature [K], Process temperature [K], Rotational speed [rpm], Torque [Nm], Tool wear [min]
+- y_train_resampled_failure_type.csv: 200 rows, only to use "Failure Type" column

 ## Step-by-step Plan: